ibm-cloud-docs/log-analysis/ingest.md

 **Note:** You must have **manager** role for the IBM Log Analysis with LogDNA instance or service to complete this step.
 For more information, see [Granting permissions to manage logs and configure alerts in LogDNA](/docs/services/Log-Analysis-with-LogDNA/work_iam.html#admin_user_logdna).

+Complete the following steps to get the ingestion key:

 1. Launch the IBM Log Analysis with LogDNA web UI.
 For more information, see [Launching the IBM Log Analysis with LogDNA Web UI](/docs/services/Log-Analysis-with-LogDNA/view_logs.html#step2).